kensanata/just-halberds/Knives.md

 The story of these people is our story.

-The dice are rolled when something with exciting consequences happens and we want to leave the outcome to chance.
-Do our people succeed in their project or not?
-And what happens afterwards?
+The dice are rolled when something with exciting consequences happens and you want to leave the outcome to chance.
+Do people succeed in their project or not?

 This is a variant of the *Halberts* game where your character doesn’t start fully fleshed out.
 Instead, you start as a young adult, with